Inncee81/codestats/README.md

 ```

-List all languages with their XP
+List all languages with their XP:
 ```PHP
 foreach ($user->languages as $language) {
     echo "Language : " . $language->name . " <br />";